 It offers good return opportunities with risk protection and is recommended for anyone who wants to provide for old age.

-Type 4 – English/British life insurance in Germany (Englische / Britische Lebensversicherung)
+Type 4 – English/British life insurance (Englische / Britische Lebensversicherung)

 English life insurance is a good way to save capital for private retirement.
 The principle is the same as for endowment insurance: